 Regular pruning of old stems should keep your lilacs from becoming too tall and cumbersome.
 What you do not want to do is cut off just the tops of branches.
 Cutting back just the tops of long stems leaves the plant with an odd, unnatural shape.
 You are better off completely removing any stem that has become overgrown.

 If you want your lilac to fill in more and become shrubbier, after pruning out the older stems, prune the remaining new stems to an outward facing bud.
-This will cause more branching.
+This will cause more branching and a denser shrub.

 - The less drastic approach to getting an overgrown lilac back into shape is to use the 1/3 rule of thumb.
 Prune 1/3 of the oldest branches each year, all the way to the ground.
 Start by taking out the thickest stems first.
 Although you'll be losing some flowers for the current year, pruning overgrown lilacs is easiest early in the spring, before the branches leaf out.
 You can really see into the shrub and there is easier access to the base of the stems.

 After pruning your overgrown lilac by 1/3 for 3 years, the new shoots should be the bulk of the plant, the plant should begin to bloom all over and you can do simple maintenance pruning from then on.

 - If you can't stand the look of your old lilac or you just want a quicker approach, you can take the drastic measure of cutting back the entire lilac plant to about 6 - 8 inches from the ground, in the early spring.
 New shoots will start to develop throughout the growing season.
 Let them grow during the summer.
 The following spring, begin pruning out the spindly growth and maintain the healthiest shoots, giving consideration to the shape and structure of the plant.
 Then cut back the remaining shoots to just above a bud to encourage branching.
 Carry on with maintenance pruning.